Updated on by Hayley Brown

 - Run tests on your API before launching

-- Build an API that is easy to read, use and is complete
+- Build an API that is easy to read, and use and is complete

 Sync with Cyclr’s API